sericaia/www/content/blogposts/20170301_optimize-with-http-2-server-push-and-service-workers.md

 ---
 title: 'Optimize with HTTP/2 Server Push and Service Workers!'
 date: '2017-03-01'
+icons: []
 ---

 HTTP/2 is being used in ~12% of the websites in the World Wide Web, but certainly the number is higher in the websites we visit the most.
-If you want to understand better how HTTP/2 works and how to debug it, take a look at our latest blogposts: [HTTP/2: a look into the future of the web](https://blog.yld.io/2017/01/10/http-2-a-look-into-the-future-of-the-web/) and [Alternatives do HTTP/2!](https://blog.yld.io/2017/02/08/alternatives-to-http/).
+If you want to understand better how HTTP/2 works and how to debug it, take a look at our latest blogposts: [HTTP/2: a look into the future of the web](/blog/2017-01-10/73fffd28-a2c2-5611-8b1a-cd385546eb2c/) and [Alternatives do HTTP/2!](/blog/2017-02-08/c9c96e58-545f-5eb6-b6d1-04bd892bd236/).

 In this blogpost we are going to use one of the coolest features of HTTP/2: Server Push.
 In summary, server push allows the server to send data to the client right after the handshake, without the client requesting it (sending a PUSH_STREAM).
 The client still has the possibility to reject messages (sending a RST_STREAM) if it already has recent cached resources that can be used.